+1. To receive the Audited Consolidated Financial Statements for the financial year ended 30 June 2023 together with the Reports of the Directors and Auditors thereon.

+Please refer to Explanatory Notes to Ordinary Business

-- 1. To receive the Audited Consolidated Financial Statements for the financial year ended 30 June 2022 together with the Reports of the Directors and Auditors thereon. - 2.
-To approve the payment of Directors' Fees amounting to RM500,000.00 for the period from the 26th AGM up to the conclusion of 27th AGM of the Company. - 3.
-To approve the payment of Directors' Benefits amounting to RM10,000.00 for the period from the 26th AGM up to the conclusion of 27th AGM of the Company. - 4.
-To re-elect Mr Jean-Michel Fink who is retiring pursuant to Clause 100 of the Company's Constitution and being eligible, has offered himself for re-election. - 5.
-To re-elect Mr Patrick Ting who is retiring pursuant to Clause 97 of the Company's Constitution and being eligible, has offered himself for re-election. - 6.
-To re-appoint Messrs.
-Al Jafree Salihin Kuzaimi PLT as Auditors of the Company for the ensuing year and to authorise the Directors to fix their remuneration.
+- 2. To approve the payment of Directors' Fees amounting to RM500,000.00 for the period from the 27th AGM up to the conclusion of 28th AGM of the Company. - Ordinary Resolution 1 - 3.
+To approve the payment of Directors' Benefits amounting to RM50,000.00 for the period from the 27th AGM up to the conclusion of 28th AGM of the Company.

+Ordinary Resolution 2

+- 4. To re-elect the following Directors who are retiring pursuant to Clause 100 of the Company's Constitution and being eligible, have offered themselves for re-election:-

+- (i) Mark Chew Shin Yong

+- (ii) Tang Boon Koon

+Ordinary Resolution 3 Ordinary Resolution 4

+- 5. To re-elect Ms Kunamony A/P S.Kandiah who is retiring pursuant to Clause 97 of the Company's Constitution and being eligible, has offered herself for re-election. - Ordinary Resolution 5 - To appoint Messrs.
+Jamal, Amin & Partners as the new Auditors of the Company in place of Messrs.
+Al Jafree Salihin Kuzaimi PLT who is retiring as Auditors of the Company, and to authorise the Directors to fix the new Auditors' remuneration.

+Ordinary Resolution 6